Terms and Conditions

 - Once the programme has commenced there are no refunds for cancellations/sickness.
 Your fees are still payable if your child/children do not attend.

 - Please ensure any changes to your contact details or information about your child is updated through the Parent Portal – it is important that communication is regular and up to date, and it is your responsibility to clearly inform us of any potential issues.
+A minimum of two different emergency contacts to the main caregiver / parent must be supplied.

 - We take due care with children’s belongings but accept no responsibility for lost or misplaced items.
 Please name your children’s belongings so any items left behind may be returned.
 All lost property will be held for 2 weeks after the programme before being donated to charity.